AIESEC-LK/extract-expa-applications-to-sheets/README.md

-# EXPA Applications Data Integration to Google Sheets
+# Extract EXPA Applications Data to Google Sheets using EXPA API

 This repository contains scripts to fetch real-time application data from EXPA (GIS) to Google Sheets using Google Apps Script.